Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 content.transformer.json2pdf.extensions.json.pdf.supported=true
 ```

-Alfresco Content Services supports PDF previewing so as long as you can transform your content into a PDF it will be
+Content Services supports PDF previewing so as long as you can transform your content into a PDF it will be
 available for preview in the Document Details page.

 When implementing a transformer, it is possible to associate it with an Edition, such as in the following example: